“A zine is most commonly a small circulation self-published work of original or appropriated texts and images usually reproduced via photocopier.”

 Most zine projects are available for sale in the online shop.
 If you have a zine idea that you would like to see happen, do let a Talbot-Heindl know, and we may just make a new one just for you.

-Here are just a few of the past zine projects:
+Here are just a few of the past/current zine and comic projects:

 Chris & Crampus: Besties Since Evacuation Day 2015, October 2017 – In November 2015, Chris got a much needed hysterectomy.
-She requested to keep the uterus post-surgery and promised her surgeon and nurses epic photographs with her uterus, Flat Stanley style.
-It’s been two years, and she’s finally made that promise come true…
+They requested to keep the uterus post-surgery and promised their surgeon and nurses epic photographs with their uterus, Flat Stanley style.
+It’s been two years, and they’ve finally made that promise come true…

 Roller Derby Saved My Soul, September 2017 – A common saying in roller derby is “roller derby saved my soul.”
 Here is Chris’s story…

-hysterec-to-me, June 2017 – The story of Chris’s complicated relationship with her uterus and how she solved it by getting the damned thing taken out.
+hysterec-to-me, June 2017 – The story of Chris’s complicated relationship with their uterus and how they solved it by getting the damned thing taken out.

 A Tubular Tale, June 2017 – The story about the hoopla surrounding Chris’s tubal ligation.